Back to: Design Patterns in C# With Real-Time Examples

 - Delete an existing record in the database

 First, add a folder with the name Repository to your project.
 To do so, right-click on the Project => Add => New Folder and then rename the folder name as Repository.
-Now add an Interface within the Repository folder with the name IEmployeeRepository.cs and then copy and paste the below code in it.
+Add an Interface within the Repository folder named IEmployeeRepository.cs, and copy and paste the code below.

 IEmployeeRepository.cs